AnkitJangra101996/Projects/README.md

-# Projects
+# Projects Lists

-- Merge two unrelated folders
+1 -> Todo project with vanilla JS and typescript